M.Ed. and Initial Teaching License in Science Education

 Do you identify, or are you identified, as a non-majority racial group?
 Consider participating in the Teacher Scholars of Color program.
 Students admitted to the M.Ed. and initial teaching license have the opportunity to join a community of prospective teachers of color and get paired with a faculty mentor.
 International students are also welcome to this program.
 Find out more about the TSoC program.

-100 percent of the 2015-16 cohort found employment in the field.
+100 percent of the 2017-2018 cohort of science educators found full-time teaching jobs within a year of graduation.
 Our graduates find teaching positions locally, nationally, and internationally.

 The annual mean salary for Minnesota teachers in 2018 was $61,410 for middle school teachers and $64,610 for high school teachers [Burea of Labor Statistics].